 - Computer/Internet access

-- 30 computers plus 10 laptops (for in-library use) on the Dublin Campus, all with Internet access.
+- 30 computers on the Dublin Campus, all with Internet access.
 Wi-Fi is available.
 An additional computer is available for sight-impaired patrons.

 - Reserve Collections, selected periodically by instructors, for specific classes to utilize in the library.

 - Study rooms which can be reserved for small group work on both Sandersville and Dublin campuses.

-- Printers and a copier available with a fee ($.05 and $.10 respectively).
+- Printers are available.
 The library abides by the posted copyright information.

 - Space for quiet study, worktables, soft-seating, and a coffee area.